 4. Viewed Two or More Pages

 It’s always helpful to isolate those who are most active on my website.
 One way to do this is by using “Frequency” within parameters.
-You can apply frequency to any event, but let’s focus on the PageView event…
+You can apply Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. to any event, but let’s focus on the PageView event…

 This allows me to target those who have viewed the most pages on my website — in aggregate.